Fibromyalgia Treatment in Garden City & Lake Success, NY

 Ketamine Infusion Therapy

-Ketamine is one of the most promising treatments for fibromyalgia and the central sensitization that drives it.
-By acting on NMDA receptors in the central nervous system, ketamine can "reset" abnormal pain processing and significantly reduce widespread pain burden.
-A series of ketamine infusions — typically 4–6 over two weeks — often provides meaningful and lasting improvement in fibromyalgia patients who have not responded to oral medications.
+Ketamine is one of the most promising treatments for fibromyalgia and the central sensitization behind it.
+It works on NMDA receptors in the nervous system, which helps "reset" the way the body processes pain and can lower pain across the body.
+A series of infusions — usually 4 to 6 over two weeks — often brings real, lasting relief for patients who did not improve on pills.

 Trigger Point Injections

-Patients with fibromyalgia frequently develop active myofascial trigger points — hyperirritable bands of muscle that cause local and referred pain.
-Trigger point injections break the cycle of muscle spasm and reduce the peripheral pain input that perpetuates central sensitization.
+Many fibromyalgia patients also have active trigger points — tight, irritable knots in the muscle that cause local pain and pain that spreads.
+Trigger point injections relax the muscle spasm and reduce the steady pain input that keeps the nervous system over-activated.

 Occipital Nerve Blocks